Expand description

 pub fn quick_lock(self, value: bool) -> Self

-Enable or disable the Dfll
+Enable or disable the Dfll quick lock

 By default, the DFLL locking requirements are somewhat loose.
 Users can tighten these requirements by disabling the quick lock feature, which is enabled by default.
 See the datasheet for more details.